Lower Level Course Requirements

 - DEP 2004: Human Development

-- Additional 3 credit science course which may be Biological Science (BSC), Chemistry (CHM), or Physics (PHY).
+- Additional 3 credit science courses which may be Biological Science (BSC), Chemistry (CHM), or Physics (PHY).
 This course is not required to have a lab component.

 NOTE: A student needing any college prep courses must complete those courses before being admitted to a baccalaureate program.